Shubhcoder/loopi/CONTRIBUTING.md

 - Be respectful and patient — maintainers are volunteers
 - Expect constructive feedback and iterate on your PR

-Thank you for contributing — your work makes Automa better for everyone!
+Thank you for contributing — your work makes Loopi better for everyone!

 ## Getting Help